 In relation to neurosurgery, SACAT must be satisfied that:

-- the patient is an adult and has a mental illness
+- the patient is over 16 years of age and has a mental illness

 - the patient cannot give consent to the treatment and has not given written consent.

 When can the treatment be carried out?

 If SACAT provides consent to prescribed psychiatric treatment, the treatment can be given immediately unless SACAT, or the Supreme Court, orders a stay of the operation of the decision on application, or on its own initiative, until any internal review of the decision has been finally determined.